-NES will open in the morning at 7:45am.
-Students who are walking, biking or getting dropped off should be outside the building no earlier than 7:35am and walk to their assigned class meeting place outside while maintaining appropriate distance from peers and staff.
-We ask that the arrival of students not occur before 7:35am.
-Teachers will be positioned to receive students at 7:45 and enter the building in an order that is determined by teacher placement (teacher closest to the door goes in first) and enter the building by 7:50.
+NES will open in the morning at 7:35am.
+Students who are walking, biking or getting dropped off should be outside the building no earlier than 7:35 am.
+To assist in reducing transition and anxiety concerns and support regulating students for the school day, we will have stations in the building for those that come prior to 7:45.
+There will be a designated resource person in the K hallway entrance and the front lobby to help direct students.
+When students arrive by parent, bike or bus, they will enter the building and make a choice.
+Weather permitting, students are allowed to play on the fenced in playground unsupervised until 7:35.
+Doors of the building will open to students at 7:35.
+They are invited to enter the building and make a choice to support their morning needs.
+The parents are not allowed in the building.

 At 7:50, all doors will be locked and students must enter through the front door to be marked as tardy before proceeding to their classroom.
 Special education students and bus riders will be prioritized to decrease foot traffic.
 Families/Visitors will NOT be allowed into the school.

+Reminders

-Reminders If a parent is picking up a student early or picking up a student for an appointment, then they will be required to ring the doorbell, announce their business, and wait outside the front door for their child.
+The student dismissal plan will be set and cannot be changed after 1:00 pm daily.
+Students should know their plan for dismissal every single day.
+This should remain the plan for most days, if possible.
+Children thrive with consistency, structure, and routine.
+If a parent must change the dismissal plan on a particular day, this must be communicated to our main office staff by 1:00 pm.
+No changes can be made after 1:00 pm.
+There is simply not enough time to communicate changes to students.
+If a parent is picking up a student early or picking up a student for an appointment, then they will be required to ring the doorbell, announce their business, and wait outside the front door for their child.
 The child will independently walk with their belongings from their classroom after their teacher is called by a front office staff member.

-Anything to be dropped off by parents for their child throughout the day will be placed on the stand outside the front door.
-Parents will need to ring the doorbell, announce their business, place the items on the stand, and we will retrieve it for the child to come and pick up at another time.
-We will not be allowing any outside food to be dropped off to share until the health metrics allow for this.
+Anything to be dropped off by parents for their child throughout the day will be placed at the front desk.
+Parents will need to ring the doorbell, announce their business, and we will retrieve it for the child to come and pick up at another time.